djcard/ecosystemTesting/README.md

 ### Using EcosystemTest
 Once all the sites are configured you can refresh all or part of the ecosystem.
-1. Run `sitesetup refreshEcosystem _projectname_` This will display a list of the sites in this project.
+1. Run `ecosystemTesting refreshEcosystem _projectname_` This will display a list of the sites in this project.
 2. Use the spacebar to toggle which sites to refresh.
 3. Enter the branches for each site to be pulled.
 4. Choose whether the branch should be "evergreen" (refreshed from the parent branch) before testing.